tbroyer/oidc-servlets/rs/README.md

 Configure the `UserFilter` and `CallbackServlet` from [OIDC-Servlets](../README.md#usage), but use the `AuthenticationRedirector` subclass from OIDC-Servlets+RS rather than the one from OIDC-Servlets.
 You can also use the other servlets from OIDC-Servlets: `LogoutServlet`, `LogoutCallbackServlet`, and `BackchannelLogoutServlet`.

-You can then use the `IsAuthenticatedFilter` and `HasRoleFilter` Jakarta RS filters.
+You can then use the `IsAuthenticatedFilter` and `HasRoleFilter` JAX-RS filters.

 The `IsAuthenticatedFilter` requires an authenticated user.
 Annotating your resource method, resource class, or application class with `@IsAuthenticated` to bind this filter to your resources.